AnuragSingh0604/blogProject/README.md

 # blogProject

-Here’s a well-structured and concise README file for your blog application:

 A full-stack blog application built with React (frontend) and NestJS (backend).
 This application provides users with the ability to register, log in, create blogs, like/unlike posts, and comment on them, all secured by JWT-based authentication.